arcxp/content-search-validator/README.md

 The name of the analyzer is the key of settings.analysis.analyzer.
 In the above example it will create a new analyzer called `rebuilt_arabic`` that will contain no configurations.
 This will not use the native french analyzer.

+### Custom analyzers

+An example custom analyzer uses external configurations custom_stop_words.txt and custom_synonym.txt.
+The files are added to opensearch in docker-compose.yml and the analyzer references the files.

 ## How to run it?

 It is recommneded to install nvm and use it to manage your node environments.
 This uses node 18 docker image.